 7. Store Documents & Apply Permissions

-Organizations must establish policies for document storage and archiving to manage the lifecycle of documents effectively.
-This involves determining how long documents should be retained, when they should be archived, and when they can be securely disposed of.
+Establish policies for document storage and archiving so that you can manage the life cycle of documents effectively.
+Determine how long documents should be retained, when they should be archived, and when they can be securely disposed of.

 - Who: The project manager is responsible for storing the approved project charter and managing document permissions.